strayiker/smart-home-media-assistant-telegram-bot/README.md

 **This script will perform the following tasks:**

 1. Check for a container tools.
-If none is found, it installs `Podman` (fast and light open source container tools)
+If none is found, it installs `Podman` (fast and light open source container tool)
 2. Install `qBittorrent` if it's not already installed
 3. Configure qBittorrent `WebUI`
 4. Configure environment and the bot